Module Catalogue 2023/24

 Assessment Rationale And Relationship

-One component of the assessment requires students to develop a profile article suitable for placement in an international publication supported by relevant images and a strong rationale for the choice of the selected media outlet in which the story will run.
+Mid-module, students will be required to develop a profile feature article suitable for placement in an international publication supported by relevant images and a strong rationale for the choice of the selected media outlet in which the story will run.

-The other component of the assessment requires students to develop a persuasive group PR pitch in response to a client brief.
-Each group will need to submit a PR pitch document in the format of PowerPoint slides (at least 25 slides) and a group-produced self-reflection (1,500 words).
+The final piece will comprise of a persuasive group PR pitch in response to a client brief.
+Each group will need to submit a PR pitch document in the format of PowerPoint slides and a group-produced executive summary (1,000 words).
 Students will be marked on their ability to deliver an engaging pitch outlining a creative PR campaign in line with their client’s organisational goals.

 Timetable